 - Champlain Valley, Vermont: We worked with residents to successfully limit the spraying of pesticides to control mosquitoes on farms, schools and waterways.
 By transitioning to safer, nontoxic methods, residents worked to ensure this toxic spraying no longer threatened their community.

 Pesticides can also contaminate our food, harm pollinators, and threaten our ecosystems.
-Pesticides, specifically neonicotinoids (or neonics), are killing the pollinators we depend on to support our food systems: bees, butterflies, bats, hummingbirds, moths, other insects, and even lizards and small mammals.
+Pesticides, specifically neonicotinoids (or neonics), are killing the pollinators we depend on to support our food systems: bees, butterflies, bats, hummingbirds, and more.

 - With Community Action Works’s support, more than 65 garden retailers made commitments to restrict the use of pesticides, including major national and international companies like Home Depot, Lowe’s, Walmart, Costco, and True Value.

 Pesticides are immensely profitable for the corporations who manufacture them.
-The chemical industry is led by powerful corporations that market pesticides as solutions when they are clearly not the answer.
-Meanwhile, these corporations are doubling down on trying to stifle research and pressuring the U.S. administration to scrap studies about the harms of pesticides.
+The chemical industry is led by powerful corporations that market pesticides as “solutions.”
+Meanwhile, these corporations are doubling down to stifle research and pressure the U.S. administration to scrap studies about the harms of pesticides.

-The real solution to our pest and weed problems lies in non-toxic and cultural methods, not in pulling the pesticide trigger.
+The real solutions lie in non-toxic and cultural methods, not pesticides.
 Organically grown foods and sustainable methods of pest control are key to our families’ health and the health of the environment.
 At Community Action Works, we work with communities to implement these methods.
-Our community goals include:
+Our goals include:

 - Reducing pesticide use